TinyPedal/TinyPedal/docs/customization.md

 `PB` column is personal best lap time.
 This value can be reset via right-click menu.

+`Qual` column is personal best lap time from qualifying session only.
+This value can be reset via right-click menu.

+`Race` column is personal best lap time from race session only.
+This value can be reset via right-click menu.

 `Km` column is total driven distance in kilometers.
 Note, `odometer_unit` setting from [Units](#units) affects how this column is displayed.

 `Hours` column is total time spent in driving (only counts when vehicle speed higher than 1 m/s).